anasayubi/PakCoin/README.md

 # PakCoin
 A light web bitcoin wallet customized for Pakistan-based users.
 Made with love with Node.js and the [Coinbase API](https://github.com/coinbase/coinbase-node).
-At the current moment only the manual method of installation is available.
+At the current moment only the manual method of installation is available for linux.

 ## Manual Installation
 You must have Node and MongoDB installed to run PakCoin.
 Clone the source code into the a directory and `cd` into it.
 (Note: the web app has only been tested with Node v6.10 and MongoDB v3.4)